What is the difference between buying from a legal breeder and a pet store?

 Can I keep more than one Hedgehog?

 We do not recommend this, but occasionally two females from the same litter can be kept together.
 They are solitary by nature, and usually will fight to keep their territory.
 The only real reason to have more than one hedgehog is for breeding purposes.
-Please be aware it is illegal to breed hedgehogs even accidentally without a state license in Arkansas, Arizona, Florida, New York, and Tennessee.
+Please be aware it is illegal to breed hedgehogs even accidentally without a state license in Arizona, Florida, New York, and Tennessee.
 It is illegal to own a hedgehog in Maine, Georgia, California, Hawaii, and Pennsylvania.
 If you know of any others or laws passed to allow please let me know and I will add to or deleted from the list.

 Is there anything I should never use around a hedgehog?

 Yes there are several things you should never use around your hedgehog.
 Never use anything with catnip it is poisonous to hedgehogs.
 Never use cedar bedding, it causes repository infections in small animals.
 Any type of wood bedding should be avoided as it is common for it to contain mites.
 Cat litter causes digestive issues if eaten by your hedgehog and should be avoided at all cost.
-Corn cob bedding must be avoided if you have a male hedgehog.

 With all of the beddings to avoid is there one you would recommend?

 For our hedgehogs we use rice hulls.
 This is a by product of rice farming, is a green product because it is produced by a renewable source when rice is farmed and not by cutting down trees, and is fairly inexpensive when you are located in a state in which the commodity of rice is grown.
 This product is available through farmers co-ops and we always have it in stock here.

 What do I need to have for my new pet to come home?